 Our Core 12 program is fully client centered.
 Our 3 tracks (Suboxone to Vivitrol, Vivitrol Only, or medication free) have no specific program lengths of time.
 The length of the treatment episode is determined by the client’s readiness and our highly licensed medical and therapeutic staff.
 Each stage of treatment is an inclusive process that allows the client to be involved in all decisions concerning their recovery journey.

 Community Based Addictions Therapy (CBAT)

-CBAT provides intensive substance abuse treatment including peer support to those individuals diagnosed with Opioid Use Disorder who are unable to attend treatment onsite.
+CBAT provides intensive substance abuse treatment including peer support to those individuals diagnosed with Opioid or other Use Disorder who are unable to attend treatment onsite.
 The services will be provided in the home or community.
-The team consist of a Physician, Social Services, RN, Counselor, and Peer Support.
-Criteria is Montgomery Resident, 18 and older, medical condition that limits mobility.
+The team consist of a Physician, Social Services, Nurse Practitioner, RN, Counselor, and Peer Support.
+Criteria is Montgomery Resident, 18 and older, medical or other condition that limits mobility.

 Prevention Services Include:

 - Strengthening Families – parenting education for children and their families (meals included)